-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-There are 2 immunotherapy drugs, nivolumab (Opdivo) and pembrolizumab (Keytruda), that are approved for the treatment of patients with recurrent or metastatic squamous cell carcinoma after chemotherapy with a platinum-based drug has stopped working.
+There are 2 immunotherapy drugs, nivolumab (Opdivo) and pembrolizumab (Keytruda), that are approved for the treatment of patients with recurrent or metastatic squamous cell carcinoma.
 Immunotherapy in combination with chemotherapy and radiation therapy may also be used in clinical trials.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.